adbuerger/pycombina/docs/source/combina.rst

 which in the following are described in more detail.

-.. autoclass:: pycombina.CombinaBnB
+.. autoclass:: pycombina._combina_bnb.CombinaBnB
     :members:
     :inherited-members:

-.. autoclass:: pycombina.CombinaMILP
+.. autoclass:: pycombina._combina_milp.CombinaMILP
     :members:
     :inherited-members: